cwgough/assassins/README.md

 # Assassins: The Game
-Copyright Chris Gough 2023
+Copyright Chris Gough 2023 | cwilliam.gough@gmail.com

 ## About the app

-This is a simple web app built using the MERN stack.
-At the moment, it can only be run locally, so if you'd like to test it out yourself, you'll have to first clone this repo.
+This is a simple web app built using the MERN stack and deployed using [Render.com](https://render.com/).
+The deployed application is available [here](https://pct-assassins.onrender.com/).
+The following instructions are for local deployment only.

 > Assassins: The Game requires several dependencies in order to run locally.
 A full list, as well as installation instructions, are provided below.

-Eventually, the app will be hosted on Heroku or something.
+This app is a work in progress.
 See [ToDo](/ToDo.md) for a full list of remaining developer tasks.

-**Note**: The login page ([localhost:3000](http://localhost:3000)) currently does nothing.
-Once you've initialized a list of players, navigate to [localhost:3000/<player-name>](http://localhost:3000/example) to view current progress.
+**Note**: The live website is not currently configured for gameplay, so registering a new user and subsequently logging in will display a message indicating that your player has been assassinated.
+There does not yet exist administrative functionality to initialize a new game, so if you wish to play, please get in touch.

 ## Local Installation and Setup